tubasteve13/AlPl/README.md

-This is for the Xorigin aipi as seen below.
+This is for the Xorigin aipi.
+The chip is an esp32-s3-16MB.
+I looked high and low to find info on the display, other than it using common controller driver it does work.

 128x128 full RGB screen with white led.
 3 buttons on the board.
 2 external that you can click on and one internal for GPIO0(dont need to flash.